MiSTer-devel/Scripts_MiSTer/other_authors/README.md

 ###### Get240pTS.sh by @donluca

-This downloads all of the 240p Test Suites for currently supported systems on the MiSTer.
+This script downloads all of the [240p Test Suites](http://junkerhq.net/xrgb/index.php?title=240p_test_suite) for currently supported systems on the MiSTer.